Tips to lessen strain on bad backs

 Designing a gardening for back pain sufferers

 How your garden is designed can also help your back.
-Here’s four ideas to reduce time and bending;
+Here are four ideas to reduce time and bending;

 2. Tools: Use hand tools with long handles, such as forks and trowels.
-Pruners and loppers with a ratchet system makes cutting easier and saves putting pressure on the back and shoulders.
+Pruners and loppers with a ratchet system make cutting easier and save putting pressure on the back and shoulders.
 Telescopic handles save pressure on the shoulders.